Lovely-Sim-Racing/lovely-dashboard/docs/settings.md

 <h1 align="center">Lovely Dashboard Settings</h1>

 <p align="center">
-As of version 1.5.4, the <strong>Lovely Dashboard</strong> can be setup to your personal preferences.
+The <strong>Lovely Dashboard</strong> can be customised to your personal preferences in many ways.
 </p>

 <br/>

 ## Settings File
-You will need to copy the file `Lovely-Dashboard_settings.json` into `./SimHub/JavascriptExtensions`.
+To customise the Lovely Dashboard, you will need to copy the file `Lovely-Dashboard_settings.json` into the `./SimHub/JavascriptExtensions`.

 ![Copy the settings file into the JavascriptExtensions folder](./images/settings-file.png)